Brexit – advice and support for staff

 - We have made an arrangement with a leading Scottish legal firm to provide subsidised expert legal advice to staff members on a case-by-case basis.
-For detail of this support, please contact Human Resources.
+For details of this support, please contact Human Resources.
 Colleagues are of course free to seek their own independent legal advice.

 - We will supply documentation necessary to support an application for permanent residency or citizenship, including evidence of earnings if necessary.
 Please speak to Human Resources to facilitate this.